wiber/silver-bullet/README.md

 - [ ] one-liner installs dependencies.
 Does this work for you?
 - [x] chrome addon scaffolds your attention
     - [x] newtab opens app in iframe with last page you were on in queryparam
-- [ ] functional db structure for create and show documents
+    - [ ] faster and thus more reliable remembering of last tab.
-- [ ] see all my bookmarks visualized
+- [ ] see all your bookmarks visualized
+  - [ ] as links from the last tab you were on before newtab
+  - [ ] as last tabs your were on before you made a newtab
   - [ ] as steps out of the past
   - [ ] as a map